Arlington Times

 Sports

-ARLINGTON — The Arlington girls basketball team lost to Snohomish 57-33 Jan.…
+LAKEWOOD — The Lakewood girls basketball team started strong against Sehome leading…

 News